MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/initializing-client-applications.md

 ### Initializing a public client application from code

-The following code instantiates a public client application, signing-in users in the Microsoft Azure public cloud, with their work, school or personal Microsoft accounts.
+The following code instantiates a public client application, signing-in users in the Microsoft Azure public cloud, with their work, school, or personal Microsoft accounts.

 ```csharp
 IPublicClientApplication app = PublicClientApplicationBuilder.Create(clientId)